Majestic-12/Guidelines/README.md

 **Consistency**

 Try to use names consistently throughout the Cocoa programmatic interfaces.

 If you are unsure, browse the current header files or reference documentation for precedents.

 Consistency is especially important when you have a class whose methods should take advantage of polymorphism.

 Methods that do the same thing in different classes should have the same name.

 Code | Commentary
 ------------ |-----
 - (NSInteger)tag | Defined in NSView, NSCell, NSControl.
-- (void)setStringValue:(NSString *)| Defined in a number of Cocoa classes.
+- (void)setStringValue:(NSString *)| Defined in a number of Cocoa

-###### See also Method Arguments.
+See also Method Arguments.

 **No Self Reference**